circonus-labs/libmtev/docs-md/operations/env.md

  * ##### MTEV_DIAGNOSE_CRASH

-   If set to 0 or non-numeric, libmtev's internal crash handling code will not be run.
+   If set to 0, libmtev's internal crash handling code will not be run.
+If set to 1, will run libmtev's internal crash handling code.
+   If set to a file path for a script or external tool, this will be invoked on a crash with the thread id as a parameter (pid on non-linux).
+Use a wrapper script with execution rights and sudoers as needed to give sudo permissions or additional calling parameters when invoking the external tool.

  * ##### MTEV_LOG_DEBUG